Venice LemonBay Kayakers

 NOTE: Paddles are subject to cancellation or change.
 Please check the website before you leave for the latest update.

-“Launch time of 9:30am” means that you are in the water and ready to paddle.
+"Launch time of 9:30 a.m." means that you are in the water and are ready paddle.
 Please allow ample time for travel, unloading your kayaks, and preparing for the trip.

 SAFETY COMES FIRST.
 ALWAYS WEAR YOUR PFD!